dotnet/jitutils/src/performance-explorer/README.md

     * run the benchmark with all CSEs disabled (0 CSEs), and measure perf.
 Add to the exploration queue.
     * then, repeatedly, until we have run out of experiment to try, or hit some predetermined limit
       * pick the best performing experiment from the queue
-      * Determine which CSEs in the default set were not done in the experement.
-Say ther are M (<=N) of these
+      * Determine which CSEs in the default set were not done in the experiment.
+Say there are M (<=N) of these
       * Run M more experiments, each adding one of the missing CSEs

-Each benchmark's data is stored in a subfolder in the results directory; we also create disassembly for all the experiemnts tried, and copies of all the intermediate files.
+Each benchmark's data is stored in a subfolder in the results directory; we also create disassembly for all the experiments tried, and copies of all the intermediate files.

 There is also a master results.csv that has data from all experiments in all benchmarks, suitable for use in excel or as input to a machine learning algorithm.